cecil0812/CodingChallenges/RLE/README.txt

-Here is where a lot of candidates show that they don't know what a byte actually is and attempt to store a single bit on a the data stream.
+Here is where a lot of candidates show that they don't know what a byte actually is and attempt to store a single bit on the data stream.
 Computers deal in whole bytes, we can't store a single bit without taking an entire byte anyway:

 Bits:
 0 0 0 0 0 0 0 1 <-- one bit stored but stored as one byte in memory anyway so: 01